 Overall, the site was well managed during the period under review with no erosion or slumping observed on either the cap or batters, and no sign of exposed refuse.
-Some minor cracking was noted on the cap but this did not get worse through the monitoring period.
+Minor cracking noted on the cap during the previous monitoring period did not worsen during 2020-2021.

-There were a couple of minor issues noted in regards to site management during the 2019-2020 monitoring period.
-Self-sown wilding pines were again noted sprouting on the cap, along with patches of blackberry.
-NPDC was reminded that regular weed control was required to maintain cap integrity and ensure free stormwater drainage from the cap area.
+It was noted during the first inspection that self-sown wilding pines and patches of blackberry observed in the previous monitoring period had been removed, and weed control was maintained through the year.
 Air monitoring did not detect any methane or hydrogen sulphide emissions at the site, and no dust or odour issues were found.